 Please see the video below to view the benefits of providing fresh, clean water wells.

 Our corporate sponsors are “who’s who” of Toronto business, including Barrick Gold, National Bank (Chan-Lee Wealth Management), Trisura Guarantee, Travelers Insurance, AIG Insurance, Farmers Mutual re, VIA Rail Canada, and many more organizations as you can see from the Sponsors banner below.
-Further, we are fortunate to have the support of Families and Foundations- also on our Sponsors Banner.
+Further, we are fortunate to have the support of Families and Foundations- also listed below in the Sponsors section.

 About Global Aid Network/Women’s Issues/Charitable Status